dewetblomerus/dewetblomerus.github.io/_posts/2015-07-23-master-tmate-io-lookup-failure.md

 ---
 This error used to show up as `master.tmate.io lookup failure` but lately it's `ssh.tmate.io lookup failure`

-Hardcode an IP address for master.tmate.io in /etc/hosts

 Here's the Github issue where I found the solution

 [https://github.com/nviennot/tmate/issues/32](https://github.com/nviennot/tmate/issues/32)

+The solution is to hardcode an IP address for master.tmate.io in /etc/hosts

 Here is how: